Low-temperature structural instabilities of the halide double perovskite Cs$_2$AgBiBr$_6$ investigated via x-ray

-This observation and the examples of the transition metal oxide double perovskites (see above) prompted us to try a profile refinement of the powder diffraction patterns collected below $\sim$40~K assuming the space group \triclinic{} which lead to a slight reduction of the reliability factors compared to the refinement using space group \monotwo{} and a minute cell distortion away from the (almost) orthorhombic cell found with the space group \monotwo{} or \mono.
+Another frequently observed low-temperature monoclinic crystal structure \mono{} resulted in refinements with reliability parameters very close to those of the tetragonal structure with reliability parameters comparble to those of the refinement in the monoclinic space group \monotwo.
+This observation and the examples of the transition metal oxide double perovskites discussed in the Supplemental Material\cite{Supplement} prompted us to try a profile refinement of the powder diffraction patterns collected below $\sim$40~K assuming the space group \triclinic{} which lead to a slight reduction of the reliability factors compared to the refinement using space group \monotwo{} and a minute cell distortion away from the (almost) orthorhombic cell found with the space group \monotwo{} or \mono.
 For the sake of clarity (all angles remain close to 90~$^{\rm o}$ in setting \triclinic) we carried out the refinements in the \triclinic{} setting of the triclinic space group $P\bar{\rm 1}$.

 FIG.\ref{fig:T20Krefine} displays the powder diffraction pattern collected at 20~K in comparison with the Rietveld profile refinement assuming the space group \mono.
 FIG.\ref{fig:Structure} displays the corresponding crystal structure of \cabb{} (\mono{} setting of the monoclinic space group no. 14).